Lou Gehrig: Film and other media

-In 1936, at the urging of his wife, Gehrig, Gehrig agreed to hire Babe Ruth's publicity agent, who, in turn, persuaded him to audition for the role of Tarzan in the independent film Tarzan's Revenge.
-Gehrig only got as far, though, as posing for a widely distributed, and embarrassing, photo of himself in a leopard-spotted costume.
+In 1936, at the urging of his wife, Eleanor, Gehrig agreed to hire Babe Ruth's publicity agent, who persuaded him to audition for the role of Tarzan in the independent film Tarzan's Revenge.
+Gehrig only got as far as posing for a widely distributed, and embarrassing, photo of himself in a leopard-spotted costume.
 When Tarzan creator Edgar Rice Burroughs spotted the outfit, he telegrammed Gehrig, "I want to congratulate you on being a swell first baseman."
 Producer Sol Lesser was unimpressed with Gehrig's legs, calling them "more functional than decorative," and passed on him for the role which eventually went to the 1936 Olympic decathlon gold medalist Glenn Morris.
 Gehrig had been known as "Biscuit Pants" due to his thick legs.

 Gehrig starred in the 1938 20th Century Fox film Rawhide, playing himself in his only feature-film appearance.
 At the beginning of the film, Gehrig spoke words which would soon take on a certain poignancy.
 He states that he is through with baseball.
 A journalist says that he'll miss the crowds, the cheering, the excitement.
 Gehrig replies: "That's just what I want to get away from.
 I had all of that.
 I'm going to wallow in peace and quiet for the rest of my life.
 I'm going to hang up my spikes for a swell old pair of carpet slippers."

 In 2006, researchers presented a paper to the American Academy of Neurology, reporting on an analysis of Rawhide and photographs of Gehrig from the 1937–1939 period, to ascertain when he began to show visible symptoms of ALS.
 They concluded that while atrophy of hand muscles could be detected in 1939 photographs of him, no such abnormality was visible at the time Rawhide was shot in January 1938.
 "Examination of Rawhide showed that Gehrig functioned normally in January 1938," the report concluded.

 Gehrig's life was the subject of the 1942 film The Pride of the Yankees, starring Gary Cooper as Gehrig and Teresa Wright as his wife Eleanor.
 It received 11 Academy Award nominations, winning Film Editing.
 Former Yankee teammates Babe Ruth, Bob Meusel, Mark Koenig, and Bill Dickey (then still an active player) played themselves, as did sportscaster Bill Stern.
 In 2008, the AFI honored The Pride of the Yankees as the third-best sports movie.